UmeanNever/ParamRestore/README.md

 pip install torch transformers numpy fire accelerate
 ```
 GPU is recommended for faster execution, but not strictly required.

-**Notes:**
-- Dtype / Device: the script runs with the model dtype you specify (default `bf16`) and supports both CPU and GPU execution.
-- Current code loads models on the CPU and allows the necessary computations (parameter diff and top-k selection) to be optionally performed on a GPU (by setting `diff_device`) for improved speed while respecting GPU memory constraints.
-- Downstream evaluation of the restored models is left to the user.
-Users may choose appropriate LLM evaluation toolkits based on their specific use cases.

 ## 📝 Citation